nordic-institute/REST-adapter-service/documentation/Setting-up-Development-Environment.md

 adapter/build/libs/rest-adapter-service-x.x.x.jar
 ```

-### Enabling encryption

-The project has two profiles: encrypted and plaintext.
-The default profile is plaintext.
-To switch to the encrypted profile, you need to add the property ```encrypted```.
-This can be done using ```-Pencrypted``` when running the gradle command.

-By doing this, the adapter uses ```main/profiles/encrypted``` as the configuration directory otherwise the directory ```main/profiles/plaintext``` is used.

 ### IDE Setup

 The project can be imported into different IDEs.
 Required steps vary depending on the chosen IDE.
 Simple quick start is described for IntelliJ IDEA.

 #### IntelliJ IDEA